Get To Nationals Park: Avoid Parking Fees

 Upon emerging from the Navy Yard Station, Nationals Park’s impressive center field entrance is immediately in view—you can see the seats inside the open-air facility—and you pass by numerous food vendors on Half Street hawking hotdogs, water, peanuts and any other snack that you can bring into the ballpark.

-As said, it isn’t terribly difficult to drive to Nationals Park, and there is a fair amount of parking.
-But it is still driving in the city, and not only might you get frustrated with city traffic, but you will pay a nice chunk of change to park anywhere that is less than a mile walk to the park.
+It’s not terribly difficult to drive to Nationals Park, and there is a fair amount of parking.
+But it is still driving in the city, and not only might you get frustrated with traffic, but you will pay a nice chunk of change to park anywhere that is less than a mile walk to the park.
 Coming from a park-and-ride or from another station in the city, you’re spared all of that.

-And the train station platforms are pretty cool looking too.
+And the station platforms are pretty cool looking too.

 The Ballpark Bus runs from Ashburn and Reston, two areas west of the District that are not covered by the Metro’s tentacles.
 Bowman worked out deals with local taverns and restaurants for the pickup areas, and some of these establishments will offer food specials with the ride…winners all around.